Chorwacjen/psp.cfw.guide/docs/faq.md

 - Purposefully shutting down the PSP during the installation.

 TLDR: Just don't be stupid.
 Follow the instructions properly and your PSP will be safe.

-## How do I check if CFW is running?
-Simply go to `Settings > System Information` and check the version.
-If it just says `6.61` or whatever firmware version you're on, then CFW is not running.
-If it says `6.61 PRO-C2` or `6.61 (insert CFW name here)`, that means CFW is running.